 Elderberries have antioxidants called flavonoids (vitamin P) which are extracted and contained in the syrup.
 These flavonoids stimulate the immune system and have anti-inflammatory, antimicrobial and antihistamine properties.
 Elderberries also have compounds called anthocyanins that have anti-inflammatory properties.
 The anti-inflammatory compounds found in elderberries are believed to be what soothes aches, pains and fevers associated with the flu.

-Need ingredients but don't know where to buy them?
-Keep scrolling down for my referral links through Amazon.
-Or locate and call a local, natural grocer to see if they carry black elderberries.
+Ingredients are available through my affiliate links below or locate and call a local, natural grocer to see if they carry black elderberries!

 (please note, if you have any allergies or reactions to honey, any of the seasonings or the berries, for that matter, please do not use this recipe)